Twelve Imams Family Tree – Ithna ‘Ashariyya

 The Zaydi Imamate: A Unique Branch

-The Zaydi sect, often referred to as “Fiver Shia” due to their recognition of only five imams, diverged from the Twelvers after the imamate of Zayn al-Abidin.
-Zaydis believe that any descendant of Hasan or Husayn who rises up to claim leadership, through knowledge and justice, can be an imam.
-Unlike the Twelvers, they do not emphasize the concept of an infallible or hidden imam.
+The Zaydi sect, also known as “Fiver Shia,” differs from Twelver Shia by recognizing only five imams and allowing any descendant of Hasan or Husayn who demonstrates knowledge and justice to become an imam.
+Unlike Twelvers, they do not believe in an infallible or hidden imam.

 Spread the love